williamBarnhart/gCent/README.md

       addpath(genpath(/path/to/matlabfiles/gCent/v0.2))

 ## 3. Running gCent
-  - gCent can be run in three different modes: do everything, just resmple, or just invert.
+  - gCent can be run in three different modes: do everything, just resample, or just invert.
   - Before undertaking these steps, though, you will need to edit the gCent_in.m file located in your gCent/v0.2 directory:
 ### 3.0 Edit the gCent_in.m file
 1. You can either edit gCent_in.m in the gCent/v0.2 directory, or you can copy it to a working directory of your choice.